 Nomura Group actively engages in initiatives to address social issues to fulfill its social responsibilities as a corporate citizen.
 The Group believes that promoting and managing corporate social responsibility (CSR) activities properly is an important factor to maintain and to increase its corporate value.
-The basic policy concerning CSR is set forth in the Code of Ethics of Nomura Group and its Basic Management Policy, and the CSR Committee is responsible for the appropriate management of these activities.
+The basic policy concerning CSR is set forth in the Code of Ethics of Nomura Group and its Basic Management Policy, and the ESG Committee is responsible for the appropriate management of these activities.

 Code of Ethics of Nomura Group